 - Pay attention to changes in price during the hours before the expected announcement.

 - Fundamental analyses are usually accurate.
 Most of the time they will analyze market conditions and their implications.
 Although, sometimes, the market doesn’t agree with the fundamentals.
-From 2012 until 2014, EUR/USD stubbornly kept following a 2,000 pip uptrend despite the fiscal troubles in Greece, the economic slowdown in Europe and the impressive recovery of the US economy.
-The problem is that they relate to long periods, what makes it very hard to predict the exact timing of the expected trend.
+From 2012 until 2014, EUR/USD stubbornly kept following a 2,000 pip uptrend despite the fiscal troubles in Greece, the economic slowdown in Europe, and the impressive recovery of the US economy.
+The problem is that they relate to long periods, which makes it very hard to predict the exact timing of the expected trend.
 When exactly is it going to appear?
 Good question…

 - Monetary bodies’ past behavior provides us with very good indications regarding future behavior.

 Tip: It’s better to make as many comparisons of reports on interest rates and inflation as you can.
-Compare reports to previous periods and other markets in order to make an educated decision on which currency goes short and which to go long.
+Compare reports to previous periods and other markets in order to make an educated decision on which currency go short and which to go long.